Food-Truck-Project/Back-end/README.md

 }
 ```

-**REQUIREMENTS; AN OPERATOR MUST FILL OUT THE FOLLOWING PROPERTIES TO "PUT" A TRUCK: **
+**/ REQUIREMENTS; AN OPERATOR MUST FILL OUT THE FOLLOWING PROPERTIES TO "PUT" A TRUCK: /**

 ```
 *truckName